General Surgery

 Specialist Endocrine, UGI Malignant, Colorectal, Bariatrics |

-South West London placements
+South London placements

 TPD: Sarah Wheatstone and Paul Dent